xytis/GURPS/Campaigns/Ravnica/pc_katrille.md

 --"Can I help you?"

 --"Please miss, a letter for you", - a young pale boy was standing wet in the coridor.
-His clothing was driping with some sort of liquid.
+His clothes were driping with some sort of liquid.
 He handed me a paper leter, shimering with resistance magic.

 --"Where did you manage to get this wet?", - I curiously inclined.